apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 SSE is enabled or not.
 For more details on DynamoDB table server side encryption, see the AWS page on [Encryption at Rest: How It Works](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/encryption.howitworks.html).

-This is the default configuration options, as configured in `core-default.xml`.
+These are the default configuration options, as configured in `core-default.xml`.

 ```xml
 <property>